• Skip to main content

 Is Chapli Kebab good for keto?

 Since these are high-fat kabab, they can make a great keto main course.
 Make sure to reduce or skip onions and tomatoes.
 Use almond flour instead of cornflour as a binding agent.
 Also, add extra bone marrow pieces and or in the center of the kabab when you roll it.
-Some people also add scrambled eggs to the raw mince to mimic fat like the taste.
+Some people also add scrambled eggs to the raw mince to mimic the fat-like taste.

-What does chapli Kabab taste like?
+What does chapli kabab taste like?

 Chapli kabab is a large and flattened ground meat patty.
 It has a crunchy texture due to coarsely grounded spices.
 Tangy and nutty taste that comes from dried pomegranate aril.
-It is very more flavorful compared to other kabab.
+It is very flavorful compared to other kabab.

 Want more Kabab recipes?
 Check these!